-Confidentiality - Complete - the attacker has full control

-Integrity - Complete - the attacker has full control

-Availability - Complete - the attacker has full control
+Confidentiality Complete The attacker has full control Integrity Complete The attacker has full control Availability Complete The attacker has full control

-This attack comes out to a 6.8 score.
-We are in the process of submitting it.
+After plugging these numbers into the official calculator[8], this attack comes out to a score of 6.8.
 Recommendations for alleviating the issue are validating the signature during the boot process.
-However, the manufacturer should also provide a firmware that disables the signature check, both during boot and during an update, for hobbyists and researchers.
+However, the manufacturer should also provide firmware that disables the signature check, both during boot and during an update, for hobbyists and researchers.